 Yes, though not out of the box, and not with guaranteed success.

-Software that is distributed as an .exe file has been designed to run on Windows.
-Windows .exe files are not natively compatible with any other desktop operating system, including Linux, Mac OS X and Android.
+Software that is distributed as a window installer file has been designed to run on Windows, thus these files are not natively compatible with any other desktop operating system, including Linux, Mac OS X and Android.

 But Linux is versatile.
 By using a compatibility layer called ‘Wine’ that can run many popular apps.
 Although Wine is technically is not an emulator for simplicity’s sake ignore the nerds and consider it as one because, like emulation, Wine isn’t without issues.